-Job Announcement: Staff Attorney/Clinical Supervisor: Housing PracticeFriday, May 26, 2017
+Job Announcement: Staff Attorney/Clinical Supervisor: Housing PracticeThursday, November 15, 2018

-The East Bay Community Law Center (EBCLC) is seeking a Housing Attorney/Clinical Supervisor to join its 7-person Housing Practice to represent low-income tenants in unlawful detainer cases, advocate for tenants in a broad range of housing-related legal problems, and contribute to the creation of more just and humane housing policies for Alameda County tenants, as well as train and supervise law student interns.
+The East Bay Community Law Center (EBCLC) is seeking multiple Housing Attorneys/Clinical Supervisors to join its expanding Housing Practice to represent low-income tenants in unlawful detainer cases, advocate for tenants in a broad range of housing-related legal problems, and contribute to the creation of more just and humane housing policies for Alameda County tenants, as well as train and supervise law student interns.
 The ideal candidate is an excellent advocate with strong writing and organizational skills who has the ability to work well in a fast-paced, high-volume litigation setting, has experience providing direct legal services to low-income people, and is committed to mentoring the next generation of legal advocates.

-EBCLC is a non-profit legal services organization and a community-based clinical program for Berkeley Law School, committed to increasing justice through education and advocacy.
-With over 50 staff, 150 law students, and a $5 million annual budget, EBCLC is the largest provider of free legal services in Alameda County and provides multimodal, collaborative, and holistic services to over 5,000 clients yearly.
-We also engage in legislative and policy advocacy at the local and state level.
+EBCLC is a non-profit legal services organization and the community-based clinical program for Berkeley Law School, committed to increasing justice through education and advocacy and building a culturally diverse workplace, centered on equity.
+With over 70 staff, 150 law students, and an $8 million annual budget, EBCLC is the largest provider of free legal advocacy in Alameda County, providing multimodal, collaborative, and holistic legal services to over 5,000 clients yearly and engaging in legislative and policy advocacy at the local and state level.

-- Represent low-income tenants in unlawful detainer cases
+- Represent low-income tenants in unlawful detainer cases, subsidized housing hearings, and rent board hearings

 - Conduct outreach and provide pro per assistance to tenants at self-help and community sites

-- Teach, train, and supervise law students, legal fellows, and volunteer attorneys, including substantive law and skills trainings, regular individual and group case reviews, and day-to-day monitoring of individual work
+- Teach, train, and supervise law students, legal fellows, and volunteer attorneys, including substantive law and skills trainings, regular individual and group case reviews, day-to-day monitoring of individual work, mentoring, and student recruitment

 - Work collaboratively with other attorneys at EBCLC to provide holistic, wrap-around services addressing the root issues of poverty